travellw/Braintree-Hosted-Fields---Ruby-on-Rails/README.md

 ### Overview
 ---

-This portion of the project requires no additional installtion steps.
+This portion of the project requires no additional installation steps.
 After following the steps listed in the project setup section, you should be able to perform tests via the application in your browser.

 ### Testing
 ---
-In order to test this integration against the various contraints listed above (or ones you come up with), it is recommended that you use [Braintree Sandbox's test credit card values](https://developers.braintreepayments.com/guides/credit-cards/testing-go-live/ruby) in creating transactions.
+In order to test this integration against the various contraints listed above (or ones you come up with), it is recommended that you use [Braintree's test credit card values](https://developers.braintreepayments.com/guides/credit-cards/testing-go-live/ruby) in creating transactions.
 You can create customers using any criteria as long as the following are provided:
 * First Name
 * Last Name
 * Email
 * Phone Number (must be a numerical value)

-Transactions can be searched within your Braintree Sandbox using the **Transactions** (shown below) button located in the top right corner of the Control Panel's navigation bar.
+Transactions can be searched within your Braintree Sandbox using the **Transactions** button (shown below) located on the Control Panel's navigation bar.
 Clicking this button will yield a search panel.
 This [search panel within the Control Panel](https://articles.braintreepayments.com/control-panel/search) allows you to query transactions and customers that you create from testing.

 ![](app/assets/images/braintreenavigationbar.png)